 This cultural appropriation is not only disrespectful, but it also reinforces harmful stereotypes and undermines the cultural significance of these hairstyles.
 By commodifying and appropriating these styles, Hollywood and the media are able to profit off of Black culture while simultaneously denying Black people the opportunity to control their own image and representation.

 The reverse case could also be made, with Black people appropriating hairstyles normally associated with Caucasians.
 While this may not be as prevalent as the cultural appropriation of Black hairstyles, it is important to recognize that this can also be a sensitive and complicated issue.
 For example, some Black people may choose to straighten their hair or wear blonde wigs as a form of self-expression or to challenge Eurocentric beauty standards.
 However, it is important for Black people to do so in a way that is respectful and mindful of the cultural implications of these styles, especially when there are religious implications .

 Ultimately, the issue of cultural appropriation of hairstyles is a complex and nuanced one.
 While it is important for people of all races to have the freedom to express themselves through their appearance, it is equally important to be respectful of the cultural significance of different hairstyles and to recognize the ways in which power dynamics can play a role in who is able to wear certain styles.

-In the end, the question of whether the whole argument is a tempest in a teapot is a subjective one.
+In the end, the question of whether the whole argument is not consequential is a subjective one.
 While some may see it as a minor issue, for many Black people, our hair is an important aspect of our identity and cultural heritage, and the cultural appropriation of Black hairstyles is a very real and painful issue.
 As such, it is important to be mindful of the cultural implications of different hairstyles and to approach the issue with sensitivity and respect.